How Effective Is Lateral Ear Canal Resection In Dogs?

 - Partial wound separation of the stitches is common

-Moreover, it is also important for pet owners to visit certified and well-experienced veterinarians for their pets’ surgeries.
+Moreover, it is also essential for pet owners to visit certified and well-experienced veterinarians for their pets’ surgeries.